 Anti-love strike suggested at suffragette meeting

-New York, 8 May 1914 - Mrs Havelock Ellis suggested an anti-love strike by the suffragettes at a meeting in New York today.
+New York, 8 May 1914 - Activist Edith Lees suggested an anti-love strike by the suffrage campaigners at a meeting in New York today.
 She is quoted by the New York American saying ‘Broken hearts are better than broken windows.
 If women would refuse to cook or wash for their husbands and refuse to kiss or even look at them I believe they would get the vote in a very short time.’

 She explained that she had suggested this tactic to a man in her home town of Cornwall and he replied; 'Good gracious!
 Women would get the vote within a fortnight.'